 AAUW is a nonpartisan organization, and we have a long history of creating social change through public policy efforts.
 Because this work is often undertaken within the political arena there is sometimes confusion about AAUW’s political work versus our nonpartisan stance.
 Our work has always been political but has never been partisan.
 What is the distinction between “political” and “partisan”?
-Political work can be characterized as taking policy positions and working toward a common goal — as represented in AAUW’s member-adopted Public Policy Program.
+Political work can be characterized as taking policy positions and working toward a common goal — as represented in AAUW’s member-adopted Public Policy Priorities.
 Simply put, being political is a way to influence legislation and regulation through government or public affairs, while partisan activities maintain a firm adherence to a party, faction, or person.
 AAUW believes democracy demands work every day of the year and that hyperpartisan rhetoric serves only to jeopardize the opportunities for reasonable consensus.
 We have established our priorities, and we will hold every elected official accountable.

 4. Understand that facts do matter.

 While pundits may talk about a “posttruth” era, AAUW has always known that good research is the basis of sound public policy and positive societal change.
 That has not changed.
 AAUW has produced a vast array of research on the issues that matter most to our community — respected analysis that influences the national debate.
 Use the research in programming, order copies for public libraries, and write letters to the editor.
 AAUW’s fact-based manner of speaking truth to power is potent.

 5. Be an ally in the fight against hate.